thirdfi/bundler/README.md

 2. Change parameters in `./packages/bundler/localconfig/bundler.config.json`

-  - `network`: RPC to connect i.e. Arbitrum RPC
+  - `network`: RPC to connect i.e. Arbitrum RPC URL

   - `beneficiary`: wallet to receive gas reimbursement

-  - `minBalance`: minimum balance in bundler signer, if lower than this value, beneficiary will auto assign to bundler signer
+  - `minBalance`: minimum balance in bundler signer, if lower than this value, `beneficiary` will auto assign to bundler signer

   - `mnemonic`: mnemonic of bundler signer to execute AA transaction

   - `minStake`: Paymaster minimum stake in EntryPoint

-  - `minUnstakeDelay`: minimum time Paymaster stake locked in EntryPoint before able to unstake in seconds, Paymaster will be rejected if lower than this value
+  - `minUnstakeDelay`: minimum seconds Paymaster stake locked in EntryPoint before able to unstake, Paymaster will be rejected if lower than this value

-  - `autoBundleInterval`: interval seconds to execute all `userOperation`s in mempool
+  - `autoBundleInterval`: interval seconds to bundle at most `autoBundleMempoolSize` amount of `userOperation`s in mempool

   - `autoBundleMempoolSize`: maximum amount of `userOperation` per bundle